Chuckleberry-Finn/zomboid-cnd-speech/README.md

 This mod generates speech utilizing a number of conditions (such as: moods/events) and randomization to create dynamic dialogue.

-### Features
-Frameworks for text filters and a few useful text handling functions.

 ### Contributing:
 Feel free to offer advice/suggestions!